tudasc/PIRA/README.md

 3) Run the instrumented target application to generate a profile in the CUBEX format.
 4) Analyze the generated profile to find a new and improved instrumentation.

-PIRA supports both *compile time* and *runtime* filtering of deselcted functions, including runtime filtering of MPI functions through automatically generated wrappers.
+PIRA supports both *compile-time* and *run-time* filtering of deselected functions, including runtime filtering of MPI functions through automatically generated wrappers.
-In compile-time filtering, the functions are not instrumented at compile-time, reducing the overall measurement influence significantly, but requiring the target to be built in each iteration.
+In compile-time filtering, the functions are not instrumented at compile-time, reducing the overall measurement influence significantly, but requiring the target to be rebuilt in each iteration.
 In contrast, with runtime filtering, the compiler inserts instrumentation hooks in every function of the target application.
 Whether a function event should actually be recorded is decided at runtime in the linked measurement library.